WayScience/CytoSnake/docs/tutorial.rst

 Accessing data
 ==============

-In your directory, a `results` folder will be produced which contains all the outputs generated from the workflow.
-To visualize those outputs, simply type:
+In your directory, CytoSnake produces a ``results`` folder will, which contains all the outputs generated from the workflow.
+To list those outputs, simply type:

 .. code::